The University of Salford Sustainability Team has organised a litter pick for Hedgehog Awareness Week.

 The event is open to anyone who is interested not just students.
 Equipment will be provided but pickers are asked to bring their own gloves.

 It is a new initiative to make the area safer for wildlife in the city, particularly hedgehogs, who can be seriously hurt by litter.

-Miss.
-Strzelecka stated, “Hedgehog numbers have decreased in recent years and this is partly because of litter.”
+Marta Strzelecka, the environmental coordinator for the sustainability team, said: “Hedgehog numbers have decreased in recent years and this is partly because of litter.

 “As they move into urban areas like cities there is a risk of them eating the litter and mistaking it for food.”